KozoKozoStore/Kozo/README.md

 ```
 ### We look forward to your business!

-Buy our high quality products today at affordable prices and great customer service.
+Buy our high quality products today at affordable prices and with great customer service.